terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. 2-environments executed successfully.
 1. 3-networks executed successfully.
 1. Obtain the value for the access_context_manager_policy_id variable.
 Can be obtained by running `gcloud access-context-manager policies list --organization YOUR-ORGANIZATION_ID --format="value(name)"`.
+1. Obtain the values for the perimeter_name for each environment variable by running `gcloud access-context-manager perimeters list --policy ACCESS_CONTEXT_MANAGER_POLICY_ID --format="value(name)"`.

+**Troubleshooting:**
+If your user does not have access to run the commands above and you are in the organization admins group, you can append `--impersonate-service-account=org-terraform@<SEED_PROJECT_ID>.iam.gserviceaccount.com` to run the command as the terraform service account.

 ## Usage
 ### Setup to run via Cloud Build